Which concerts in the new season suit you best?

 About the Event

-In 2025, the Belarusian writer Alhierd Bacharevič received the Leipzig Book Prize for European Understanding for "Europe's Dogs."
-In his compelling novel, he paints a bleak picture of Europe's future, where nationalism, isolation, and violence dominate the societal climate.
-The story revolves around six individuals living in a Europe that has excluded all "foreigners" - their narratives intertwine to create a multi-voiced panorama on exclusion, identity, and the destructive power of political ideologies.
-Bacharevič's novel is alarmingly relevant and provocative, serving as a literary warning against a regression into old patterns.
-The book has since been banned in Belarus.
-The German translation of the novel, done by Thomas Weiler in 2024, has received multiple awards for his translations of works from the Slavic languages, including the Leipzig Book Fair Prize in the Translation category.
-He will lead the event.
-The launch of the literature series VOICES FROM EASTERN EUROPE - TO LEAVE OR TO STAY? is a collaboration between the Municipal Libraries of Dresden, the Saxon State Library - State and University Library Dresden (SLUB), and the Friedrich Ebert Foundation Saxony.
-The kickoff event is a joint initiative by the Dresden Philharmonic and the aforementioned organizations.
+In 2025, Belarusian writer Alhierd Bacharevič received the Leipzig Book Prize for European Understanding for "Europe's Dogs".
+At the center of this powerful novel are six people living in a dark future Europe that has excluded all "foreigners" - their stories intertwine in a wild mix of political thriller, epic, adventure story, satire, and fairy tale, creating a multifaceted panorama of exclusion, identity, and the destructive power of political ideologies.
+Language becomes a battleground between power and freedom and the most important site of resistance.
+Bacharevič's novel is alarmingly current and provocative - a literary warning against a regression into old patterns.
+The book is now banned in Belarus.
+Since 2020, the author has been living in exile.
+The novel was published in German in 2024, translated by Thomas Weiler, who has been awarded multiple times for his translations of works from the Slavic language area, most recently with the Leipzig Book Fair Prize in the Translation category.
+He will guide the event.
+Belarusian organist and composer Olga Podgaiskaya is known for her music for films by Belarusian directors, and her works have been performed at international festivals such as the Salzburg Festival and the Beethovenfest Bonn.
+Since 2021, she has been living and working in Poland.
+She will accompany the reading on the organ with her own compositions.
+The event marks the beginning of the literature series VOICES FROM EASTERN EUROPE - TO GO OR TO STAY?
+A collaboration between the Municipal Libraries of Dresden, the Saxon State Library - State and University Library Dresden (SLUB), and the Friedrich-Ebert Foundation Saxony.
+The opening event is a joint collaboration between the Dresden Philharmonic and the aforementioned organizations.

 Artists